bvbohnen/X3_Customizer/Documentation.md

       Damage to a ship's hull will no longer randomly destroy equipment.

- * Remove_Complex_Related_Sector_Switch_Delay (incompatible with: LU, TC)
+ * Remove_Complex_Related_Sector_Switch_Delay (incompatible with: LU, TC, FL)

     Requires: L/x3story.obj

-      Experimental; recommend backing up save games prior to using this.
       Disables calls to the SA_CleanUpObjects function when changing sectors.
 This function introduces a potentially very long delay in games that have built large complexes, for unknown reasons.
-Exact purpose of the function is not known, but side effects were not observed in brief play with it disabled.
+Exact purpose of the function is not known, but unwanted side effects have not been observed or reported by users.

  * Remove_Factory_Build_Cutscene (incompatible with: LU)